A pernil-style pork tenderloin that conjures the smells of a Puerto Rican kitchen

 Sometimes it’s a few bars of a Héctor Lavoe song or the sight of a pile of large, bright green avocados that remind me of the island half of my family calls home.
 But, most often, it’s scent that jogs the images out of the dusty corners of my brain.

-The peppery, slightly bitter scent of red-orange achiote oil.
+The peppery, slightly bitter smell of red-orange achiote oil.
 The earthy green of fresh cilantro or its bolder cousin, culantro.
 The buttery syrup dripping from a ripe mango; the dizzying slap of strong vinegar; the musky sweetness of fried green plantains; the deep, rich, garlicky smell of roasted pork.

 I don’t eat nearly as much meat these days as I did when I was a kid, but the smell of pernil, Puerto Rican-style roasted pork, will always take me back to my grandmother’s kitchen.
 Heady with garlic and a blend of spices and herbs, pernil is a process, and while it’s very much worth the effort, I don’t always have the energy to make it.
 That’s how this Pernil-Style Pork Tenderloin with Mojo Potatoes and Coconut Creamed Spinach was born.